D. J. Pandian

-D. Jagatheesa Pandian (born 11 May 1955) is an Indian civil servant.
-He is the current Vice President and Chief Investment Officer of Asian Infrastructure Investment Bank.
-He previously served as IAS officer of Gujarat cadre and Chief Secretary of Gujarat.
+D. Jagatheesa Pandian (born 11 May 1955) is a retired Indian Administrative Service officer of 1981 batch from Gujarat cadre who is currently serving as the Director General of New Development Bank in its Asia region and previously served as the Chief Secretary of Gujarat and as Vice president of AIIB Bank.

 Education

 Pandian has a graduate (BBA) and a postgraduate degree (MBA) in Business Administration from the University of Madras.
 He also has a doctorate (PhD) in energy security.

 Career

 As an IAS officer

 Pandian served in various key positions for both the Union Government and the Government of Gujarat during his career, like as the Chief Secretary of Gujarat, Additional Chief Secretary (Industries and Mines), Principal Secretary (Energy and Petrochemicals), Managing Director of Gujarat State Petroleum Corporation (GSPC), Vice Chairman and Managing Director of Gujarat Mineral Development Corporation (GMDC), Managing Director of Directorate of Information and Technology, and as the District Magistrate and Collector of Kheda and Bharuch districts in the Gujarat Government, and as a Director/Deputy Secretary in the Department of Economic Affairs of Ministry of Finance in the Union Government.

 Pandian also had a stint in the World Bank.